 You should use these platforms by promoting your website on your social media accounts and including social media sharing buttons so visitors can easily share your content with their followers.

-By following these simple steps, you’ll be well on your way to building a successful campaign website that will help you engage with voters and promote your candidacy in the digital age!
+By following these simple steps, you’ll be well on your way to building a successful campaign website to help you engage with voters and promote your candidacy in the digital age!

 The first thing you should do when designing your campaign website is to think about your target.